G-Core/product-documentation/documentation/dns/dns-failover/about-dns-failover.md

 <img src="https://assets.gcore.pro/docs/dns/dns-failover/about-dns-failover/health-checks-5.png" alt="" width="80%">

 3\.
-If a web server is unavailable, Health checks will notify the DNS server: *"Stop responding with the … IP (address of the unavailable server)"*.
+If a web server is unavailable, Health checks will mark the corresponding record as unavailable and the DNS server excludes it from responses.

 <img src="https://assets.gcore.pro/docs/dns/dns-failover/about-dns-failover/health-checks-6.png" alt="" width="80%">

-**Note:** If all web servers don’t respond, all of their A records will be added to the DNS response regarding other filters like geo or *first_n*.
+**Note**: If all health check are failed, all of their A records will be used in a DNS response respecting other filters like *geo county* or *first_n*.

 4\.
 The DNS server excludes the A record of the unavailable server from responses.
 All requests that were destined for this server are directed to other available servers.

 <img src="https://assets.gcore.pro/docs/dns/dns-failover/about-dns-failover/health-checks-7.png" alt="" width="80%">

 The balancing mechanism determines which server responds to requests destined for the unavailable server.
 By default, DNS Health checks use round-robin, but you can configure your own mechanism, such as Geobalancing.
-The configuration for this mechanism is described in the article "<a href="https://gcore.com/docs/dns/dns-failover/configure-and-use-dns-failover" target="_blank">Configure and use DNS Health checks</a>".
+The configuration for this mechanism is described in the article <a href="https://gcore.com/docs/dns/dns-records/configure-weight-balancing-and-geobalancing" target="_blank">Configure weight balancing and Geobalancing</a>.

 5\.
 Health checks keep sending requests to web servers.
 When the web server becomes available and responds, the feature will send the appropriate update to the DNS server.